Requires Vulkan 1.1

 still optional in implementations that support

-A SPIR-V 1.4 module doesn’t need to enable
+A SPIR-V 1.4 module does not need to enable

-to use the capabilities, so if the application has a priori knowledge that
+order to use the capabilities, so if the application has a priori

-the implementation supports the capabilities, it doesn’t need to enable
+knowledge that the implementation supports the capabilities, it does not

-However, if it doesn’t have this knowledge and has to query for support at
+However, if it does not have this knowledge and has to query for support at

 runtime, it must enable